 Clearly, we are more than our brains.
 However, the brain is a vital organ, which can become a burden if undernourished.
 On the other hand, much is to be gained in benefits if we can keep it fit and functioning well.
 As a society, we probably spend more time and effort thinking about the “health” of our automobiles than about our grey matter.

-The human body contains its own “pharmacy” of naturally produced “medicines.”
-In the most simple terms, if you give your body/brain the raw materials it needs, a person will feel better, think more clearly, have more energy, sleep better, and these benefits can make the difference between cheerfulness and energy, versus depression, fatigue, stress, tension, etc.6
+Without a doubt, the human body contains its own “pharmacy” of naturally produced “medicines.”
+In the most simple terms, if you give your body/brain the raw materials it needs, a person will feel better, think more clearly, have more energy, and sleep better, and these benefits can make the difference between cheerfulness and energy, versus depression, fatigue, stress, tension, etc.6

 But, one has to know more about the needed fuel components.
 Testing will help discover the weak links, so these nutritional gaps can be corrected.
-Clean foods, without pesticides, colorants, or other chemicals are best.
+A wide variety of clean foods, unprocessed or minimally processed, pesticide-free, and free from colorants, flavor enhancers, and chemical preservatives, are good choices.
 Supplements produced not synthetically but from whole foods, can increase the efficacy of natural, nutritional healing.
 Whole-food-derived raw materials are valuable.
 It may or may not be possible to eat a pound of raw walnuts daily, but it certainly could be approximated with tinctures, extracts, and the like.
 Research nutrition for your best food and supplement choices.5

 Superfoods Pack a Much-Needed Nutritional Punch

-Blueberries: high in Vit C, Vit K, Manganese, antioxidants, and many other nutrients that can reduce stress
+Blueberries are high in vitamins C and K, manganese, antioxidants, and many other nutrients that can reduce stress and are neuroprotective.17

-Pomegranates: copious amounts of antioxidants, the protective agents against free radicals that can damage brain cells, cause inflammation, etc.
+Pomegranates: contain copious amounts of antioxidants, which are protective agents against free radicals that can damage brain cells and cause inflammation.
+Studies show daily pomegranate consumption may slow the progression of cognitive deficits, and inflammation, and provides protection against the effects of aging.15,16

-Nuts, in general, are amazing superfoods.
-Rich in antioxidants, proteins, and vitamins, nuts also help maintain and restore gut health.
+Nuts, in general, are amazing superfoods demonstrating therapeutic value against depressive symptoms.
+Rich in antioxidants, proteins, and vitamins, nuts also help maintain and restore gut health.14

 Walnuts in particular are a great source of protection against telomere attrition.
 Telomeres are the pattern of DNA residing at the ends of chromosomes, which among other functions, regulate the cellular aging process.
-Good length telomeres mean longevity.
-Walnuts provide the raw materials for the ample production of telomeres.7
+Good-length telomeres mean longevity.
+Walnuts provide the raw materials for the ample production of telomeres, as well as improved memory, learning, and motor coordination, and prevented or slowed the cognitive decline associated with Alzheimer’s disease or other serious issues associated with aging.7,18

-In the 21st century, we live in a “garden of Eden” with nearly unlimited food choices.
-Anyone can begin to learn which types of foods promote mental wellness and can provide the super fuel needed for natural mental health.6
+Currently, in the 21st century, we live in a “garden of Eden” with nearly unlimited food choices.
+Anyone can begin to learn which types of foods promote individual mental wellness and can provide the super fuel needed for one’s natural mental health.6

 The Value of Testing in Nutritional Psychiatry

-Treatment planning at Alternative to Meds Center has always included testing for nutritional deficiencies.
-As well as taking a “snapshot” of one’s nutritional deficits, other tests demonstrate the presence of heavy metals and other toxic materials that can wreak havoc on one’s mental health.8 Also, some genetic factors may also be discovered that may potentially affect metabolism or produce other important influences on neurochemistry.
-By way of supplementation and dietary change, it is possible to mitigate certain genetic factors that can lead to improvements in overall mental health.9 Additionally, the presence of allergens is also informed through testing, leading to helpful nutrient regimens and other effective treatments.3,10
+Of great importance, treatment planning at Alternative to Meds Center has always included testing for nutritional deficiencies.
+As well as taking a “snapshot” of one’s nutritional deficits, other tests demonstrate the presence of heavy metals and other toxic materials that can wreak havoc on one’s mental health.8

 For More About Nutritional Psychiatry at Alternative to Meds Center